Jwan622/FlyAwayFromHere/README.md

 ### This personal project incorporates the following functionality:
 - Consuming the QPX flight-data API
 - Twitter Oauth
+- Activation Account mailer in development and production using Rails' Action Mailer.
 - Friendly forwarding
 - Presenter classes for cleaning up the Rails views of Activerecord logic.
 - Non-databased backed models/POROs for converting API data into Ruby objects.